SysKitTeam/docs-point/releases/cloud/point-2023-07-26-release-note.md

 ---
 description: >-
-  This article lists new features, improvements, and bug fixes in Syskit Point Cloud version 2023.3.0.XXX
+  This article lists improvements and bug fixes in Syskit Point Cloud version 2023.3.0.XXX
 ---